s9jenny/handson/README.md

 Argo CD: For continuous deployment in Kubernetes.
 Slack: For notifications on build status

-# Create Amazon EKS cluster by eksctl | How to create Amazon EKS cluster using EKSCTL | Create EKS Cluster in command line
+# Create Amazon EKS cluster using eksctl | How to create Amazon EKS cluster using EKSCTL | Create EKS Cluster in command line
 What is Amazon EKS

 Amazon EKS is a fully managed container orchestration service.
 EKS allows you to quickly deploy a production ready Kubernetes cluster in AWS, deploy and manage containerized applications more easily with a fully managed Kubernetes service.

 EKS takes care of Master node/control plane.
 We need to manage worker nodes.

 ## Pre-requisites:

 You can use Windows, Macbook or any Ubuntu or Red Hat EC2 instance to setup the below tools.